-In support of this assignment of error, petitioner highlights only the evidence that she believes supports her position, while ignoring the overwhelming evidence that established that she and the mother physically abused A.H. and subjected both children to inappropriate discipline.
-Petitioner also ignores the overwhelming evidence that either she or the mother directed the children not to discuss the abuse in the home with anyone and actively impeded the DHHR's efforts to investigate the issues giving rise to the amended petitions.
-Critical, however, is the fact that petitioner's arguments all turn on credibility, as is evident by her assertion that "an objective fact finder [should not] afford credibility to the interview" of L.T.
-According to petitioner, the children's statements that did not support adjudication were "afforded no credibility," while statements that did support adjudication "were afforded full credibility."
-As a further basis for attacking the credibility of the interviews, petitioner highlights testimony from the interviewer that was elicited on cross-examination.
-Given that the circuit court heard this testimony, it is clear that it resolved this credibility determination for itself and we decline to disturb such determinations on appeal.
+In support of this assignment of error, petitioner highlights only the evidence that she believes supports her position, while ignoring the overwhelming evidence that established that she and her wife physically abused A.H. and subjected both children to inappropriate discipline.
+Petitioner also ignores the overwhelming evidence that either she or her wife directed the children not to discuss the abuse in the home with anyone else and actively impeded the DHHR's efforts to investigate the issues giving rise to the amended petitions.
+Critically, however, is the fact that petitioner's arguments all turn on credibility, as is evident by her assertion that A.H.'s "interview itself was not appropriate and lacks credibility."
+As a basis for attacking the credibility of the interview, petitioner highlights testimony from the interviewer that was elicited on cross-examination.
+Given that the circuit court heard this testimony, it is clear that the circuit court resolved this credibility determination for itself and we decline to disturb such determinations on appeal.
 See Michael D.C. v.
 Wanda L.C., 201 W. Va.
 381, 388, 497 S.E.2d 531, 538 (1997) ("A reviewing court cannot assess witness credibility through a record.
 The trier of fact is uniquely situated to make such determinations and this Court is not in a position to, and will not, second guess such determinations.").
-Because petitioner's argument is based substantially on her assessment of the credibility of witnesses and evidence below, we find that she is entitled to no relief.

-Petitioner further asserts that the circuit court's adjudicatory order "picks and chooses' which sections of the children's interviews were utilized in its findings."
-Petitioner then cites to several portions of A.H.'s interview that she believes are supportive of her arguments on appeal, while ignoring the fact that the circuit court found that the high degree of stress and fear that A.H. exhibited about the injuries resulted in his inability to "speak openly and frankly about how they occurred and the person(s) responsible."
-In short, petitioner's argument on appeal engages in exactly the type of "picking and choosing" that she alleges the circuit court engaged in below.
-Given that the circuit court cited voluminous evidence in support of its factual findings, we cannot find them to be clearly erroneous on appeal.
-Additionally, petitioner asserts that she "presented clear and convincing evidence of the exact date and place of A.H.'s fall and the manner in which the fall occurred and what injuries . . . he suffered in the fall," while failing to recognize that the circuit court found that the many different explanations for the injury, including the child's multiple explanations, were inconsistent with one another and the injuries themselves.
-Petitioner also fails to recognize that the circuit court found that her testimony lacked credibility.
-Ultimately, we find that the circuit court's reliance on certain evidence while discounting other evidence simply establishes that the circuit court, after weighing all the evidence, gave appropriate weight to the credibility of the various explanations for the injuries presented below.
-Contrary to petitioner's argument that the totality of the evidence establishes that the DHHR failed to meet its burden of proof, we find that the totality of the evidence establishes that petitioner was properly adjudicated upon a finding that A.H. "was physically abused by [petitioner and the mother] each of whom either participated in the abuse or allowed it to occur."
+Petitioner further asserts that "[t]he circuit court failed to give any weight to the child's own explanation of how he received his injury," while failing to recognize that the circuit court found that the many different explanations for the injury, including the child's multiple explanations, were inconsistent with one another and the injuries themselves.
+Ultimately, the circuit court found that the high degree of stress and fear that A.H. exhibited about the injuries resulted in his inability to "speak openly and frankly about how they occurred and the person(s) responsible."
+As such, it is clear that the circuit court, after weighing all the evidence, gave appropriate weight to the credibility of the various explanations for the injuries presented below.
+Contrary to petitioner's argument that the totality of the evidence establishes that the DHHR failed to meet its burden of proof, we find that the totality of the evidence established that petitioner was properly adjudicated upon a finding that A.H. "was physically abused by [petitioner and her wife] each of whom either participated in the abuse or allowed it to occur."
 As such, we find that petitioner is entitled to no relief in this regard.

 Next, petitioner argues that the circuit court erred in terminating her parental rights because the evidence was insufficient to find that there was no reasonable likelihood she could substantially correct the conditions of abuse and neglect in the near future.
-Again, petitioner couches this argument as one of credibility, which limits this Court's ability to disturb the circuit court's specific findings.3 Petitioner further highlights evidence that she believes establishes that she was compliant with the terms and conditions of her improvement period and was demonstrating progress in correcting the conditions of abuse.
-What petitioner fails to recognize, however, is that there was overwhelming evidence that she refused to acknowledge the truth of the allegations against her, which resulted in the conditions of abuse being impossible to correct.
+Again, petitioner couches this argument as one of credibility, which limits this Court's ability to disturb the circuit court's specific findings.3 Petitioner further highlights evidence that she believes establishes that